Politics of Nigeria: Democracy in Nigeria

 Nevertheless, only General Abdulsalami Abubakar took the control of the nation after the death of Sani Abacha and stuck to his word.
-The country’s modern Constitution became official in 1999.
-The elections in the year 1999 were more successful compared to that of the previous military ruler.
-The newly emerged President of Nigeria Olusegun Obasanjo put a stop to the military regimes that kept switching one after the other for almost 30 years.
+The country's modern Constitution became official in 1999.
+The elections in 1999 were more successful, compared to that of the previous military ruler.
+The newly emerged President of Nigeria, Olusegun Obasanjo, put a stop to the military regimes that kept switching one after the other for almost 30 years.
 The end of the military rule culminated in a new era of regular elections as well as the return of civil liberties, a free press, and an end to arbitrary arrests and maltreatment, although human rights violations still occur regularly.
 Nigeria democratized in 1999 with the start of the Fourth Republic, but has suffered some setbacks to becoming fully democratic.
 Elites in Nigeria have been found to have more power and influence than average citizens, and as a consequence of this, there has been a great deal of corruption in Nigerian politics and general life.
 A good sign of democracy in Nigeria is the fact that elections are becoming less fraudulent and there is more party competition.
 Another indicator of a strong democracy is the presence of a civil society in which citizens have the right to act and speak freely in concert with a strong use of media for everyday life.
 Furthermore, Nigeria has seen a heightened use of media within the realm of political issues, particularly with the recent [Special Anti-Robbery Squad] SARS protest, indicating a sense of freedom for the public to voice their opinions to the government and the world.